Our organisational structure

 - the Division of Health Sciences.

-The Deanery is based mainly at Little France.
+The deanery is based mainly at the BioQuarter.

-Other deanery sites are the Edinburgh Sick Children's Hospital, Western General Hospital, Royal Edinburgh Hospital and Lauriston Place.
+Other deanery sites are located at the Edinburgh Sick Children's Hospital, Western General Hospital, Royal Edinburgh Hospital and Lauriston Place.

 Deanery of Molecular, Genetic and Population Health Sciences